Involuntary Servitude, Apprenticeship, and Slavery of Native Americans in California

 By the mid-1700s, indentured Native Americans lived throughout New England with larger numbers in urban centers such as Boston, Providence, and New London.
 Concentrated numbers of bound Indian workers were also found in the rural areas of Narragansett, Cape Cod/Plymouth, Martha’s Vineyard, southeastern Connecticut, Nantucket, and Maine.
 When the first Rhode Island census was taken in 1774, just prior to the American Revolution, over a third of all Indians in the colony lived in white households.
 In the towns of Providence and Newport, half of all Indians lived in white households.

 English Indian servitude was not limited to the northeastern colonies.
 English colonial governments in the southeast were involved in the Indian slave trade.
-For example, an outcome of the Tuscarora War, (1711-1713) resulted in the sale of more than 400 Indian slaves by the North Carolina government.
-In the first decades of the 18th century and during the Yamasee War (1715) Indians captured by non-Native colonizers made South Carolina the leading source of Indian slaves during this period.
+For example, an outcome of the Tuscarora War, (1711-1713) resulted in the sale of more than 400 enslaved Indians by the North Carolina government.
+In the first decades of the 18th century and during the Yamasee War (1715) Indians captured by non-Native colonizers made South Carolina the leading source of enslaved Indians during this period.

 However, through her two decades of research Newell has determined